chevah/geck/docs/office/leave.rst

 * **All** leave days should be logged in the leave spreadsheets, including bank holidays.

+* You should also add the leave days to the "Team" shared calendar.
+  In this way is much easier for the team members to see who is away.

 * Feel free to subscribe to notifications for the leave document.

 * When updating the table 2 days before the leave, there is no need for other extra notice